Powered by

 P I T C H C O M P E T I T I O N

-This pitch competition is an opportunity for emerging filmmakers to gain support for a short film (15 mins or under) currently in development, and to premiere the completed film at the Future of Film Showcase in June 2025.
+• This director development incubator is an opportunity for emerging filmmakers to gain support for a short film (15 mins or under) currently in development.

 Due to the volume of submissions, only participants selected will be notified.
 Feedback on declined submissions will not be provided.